jaranzadi/NNTFWS/README.md

 3. **`floquet_functions.py`**
    Contains utility functions used by `bulk_bands.py` and `search_node.py`.
 This script does not contain any executable code on its own.

-## Folder Structure

-- **`src/`**: This folder contains the source code, including the Python scripts for computing bulk bands and tracking Weyl nodes.
-- **`data/`**: This folder stores the Wannier90 output files required for the computations.
-- **`results/`**: The folder where the outputs of the computations will be saved, including bulk band plots and Weyl node tracking data.

-## Performance Information

-- Running `bulk_bands.py` typically takes a few minutes on a standard desktop computer.
-- The `search_node.py` script, which tracks the movement of Weyl nodes, is computationally intensive and can take several days on a regular desktop.
-It is designed to be run on a computational cluster.
-For instance, on a cluster with 64 cores, this computation takes approximately 12 hours.

 ## Requirements